 The fourth rein effect is called the indirect rein of opposition in front of the withers or, sometimes, the ‘shoulder rein’.
 It can be very effective in balancing the forehand, especially if the horse is leaning to the inside.
 When initiated, the effect of this rein acts upon the shoulders of the horse by ‘pushing’ the shoulders in the opposite direction from the rein being applied.

 So when using this fifth rein effect the rider must explore how far behind the withers the active rein must pass in order for it to act with equal intensity on both the shoulders and haunches equally.
 This is the most powerful and dominating of the five rein effects and because of this it is sometimes called the ‘Queen of Reins’.
-The effect of this rein is to move both the horse’s shoulders AND haunches forward and on an oblique angle.
+The effect of this rein is to move both the horse’s shoulders and haunches forward and on an oblique angle.

 As an example of how to make use of this rein effect, the right rein will be used as the active rein.
 The rider will move the right rein at an angle towards the horse’s left hip so that it is moving obliquely to the left and rear, but it will not cross over his neck, and will use the right leg to assist in moving the horse’s croup to the left.
-The supporting rein in the rider’s left hand may assist the right rein by acting in a parallel manner to the active rein or as a FIRST rein effect, the leading rein.
+The supporting rein in the rider’s left hand may assist the right rein by acting in a parallel manner to the active rein or as a first rein effect, the leading rein.

-These five rein effects can produce an infinite number of different actions and anyone who has aspirations of becoming a horseman (not being content to merely have the horse ‘pack’ you around on occasion) must acquire the theoretical knowledge of how they work, and then through diligent practice, master the use of them, both singly and in combination with each other.
-As a horse trainer friend of mine likes to say, “If you don’t know the effects of the reins on the horse and how to use them, go back in the house and watch TV.”
+These five rein effects can produce an infinite number of different actions and anyone who has aspirations of becoming a horseman (not being content to merely have the horse ‘pack’ you around on occasion) must acquire the theoretical knowledge of how they work, and then through diligent practice, master the use of them, both singularly and in combination with each other.
+As a horse trainer friend of mine likes to say, “If you don’t know the effects of the reins on the horse and how to use them, go back to the house and watch TV.”

-The final results and proof of the educated use of all the aids by the rider, in combination with each other, would be to have a horse that ‘steps to the bit’ (rather than being pulled into it), arcs his neck, elevates his shoulders, coils his loins, moves with a swinging back (not just pulls himself along with only his legs, called a ‘leg-mover’) and ‘rotates’ his head around the bit – all done in a relaxed manner without mental or physical tension.
+The final results and proof of the educated use of all the aids by the rider, in combination with each other, would be to have a horse that ‘steps to the bit’ (rather than being pulled into it), arcs his neck, elevates his shoulders, coils his loins, moves with a swinging back (not just pulls himself along with only his legs, called a ‘leg-mover’) and ‘rotates’ his head around the bit with its nose slightly ahead of its nostrils – all done in a relaxed manner without mental or physical tension.

 I will end this article with some words of advice: